Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems: AutoSAM: the Proposed Method

 \subsection{Time and Computation Complexity Analysis}

 To evaluate the efficiency of our proposed method for online services, we analyze the time complexity of AutoSAM during inference in this part.
-Similar to the training stage, we first sample representative historical behaviors, and then feed them to SRS for modeling the user sequence.
 Denote $L$ as the number of layers and $N$ as the sequence length.
 Since we conduct Transformer-based SRS whose time complexity is $\mathcal{O}(LN^2)$, the sampling processing takes $\mathcal{O}(N^2)$ and the sequence modeling can be done within $\mathcal{O}(L(\mathbb{E}[(\sum_{i=1}^N a_i)^2])) = \mathcal{O}( L(\mu^2N^2 + N\sigma^2))$, in which $\mu \in \{0,1\}$ denotes the average sampling rate while $\sigma$ is the variance.
 Thus, AutoSAM could reduce the time complexity of about $\mathcal{O}((L-\mu^2L-1) N^2)$ by shorten the behavior sequence.
 Moreover, since sampling can be regarded as a binary classification problem, we believe the model could be more efficient while maintaining comparable performance by adopting much lighter sampler like RNN or MLP.
 We will explore such effects in the future work.